 In 1970, Denver was selected to host the 1976 Winter Olympics.

-In 1970, John A. Love was the last Republican to win Denver in a gubernatorial election, securing a narrow majority.
+In 1970, John A. Love was the last Republican to win Denver in a gubernatorial election by a narrow majority.

 Since 1970, the Denver Broncos have sold out every home game (except for strike-replacement games).

-The system of neighborhood boundaries and names dates to 1970 when city planners divided the city into 73 groups of one to four census tracts.
+The City and County of Denver has 78 official neighborhoods used for planning and administration.
+The system of neighborhood boundaries and names dates to 1970 when city planners divided the city into 73 groups of one to four census tracts, called "statistical neighborhoods," most of which are unchanged since then.

 In 1971, The Shane Company sold its first diamond jewelry in Denver.

-In 1972, Denver hosted the Libertarian Party of the United States National Convention, notable for nominating Tonie Nathan for vice president.
+In 1972, Denver hosted the Libertarian Party of the United States National Convention, nominating Tonie Nathan for vice president.

 In 1972, Johns Manville Corp., a manufacturer of insulation and roofing products, relocated its headquarters to Denver from New York.

-Since 1974, Denver and surrounding jurisdictions have worked to rehabilitate the urban South Platte River and its tributaries for recreational use.
+Since 1974, Denver and surrounding areas began rehabilitating the urban South Platte River and its tributaries for recreational use.

-In 1976, Denver withdrew from hosting the Winter Olympics after winning the bid, making it the first city to back out after winning its bid.
+In 1976, Denver withdrew its winning bid to host the Winter Olympics, becoming the first city to back out after winning the bid.

 In 1980, CH2M Hill, an engineering and construction firm, relocated from Oregon to the Denver Technological Center.

-In 1980, construction of SH 470 was delayed until after state and local legislation was passed, after federal highway funds were redirected to complete conversion of downtown Denver's 16th Street to a pedestrian mall.
+In 1980, after state and local legislation was passed, construction on SH 470 was finally started.
+SH 470 was originally intended to be I-470 and built with federal highway funds, but the funding was redirected to complete conversion of downtown Denver's 16th Street to a pedestrian mall.

 In 1981, Denver also hosted the Libertarian Party of the United States National Convention.